 By Gregory Crofton

-Director Jason Pollock (Stranger Fruit) is back with another indie doc that investigates the sudden death, and probable murder, of a young Black man.
+Director Jason Pollock (Stranger Fruit) is back with another documentary that investigates the sudden death, and probable murder, of a young Black man.

 The 17-year-old Kendrick Johnson was found dead in a high school gym, his body rolled inside wrestling mat.
 This unsolved murder took place in 2013 in Valdosta, Georgia, yet his family is still fighting to put him and it to rest – “No Justice, No Peace” – in 2021.

 Kendrick’s mother drives by the school where her son was killed.

 The investigation into Johnson’s death was reopened for I think a third time this year.
 Hopefully it will examine the evidence properly, likely finding that it points to the young man being killed by a “humiliated” white classmate who had lost a school bus fight to Johnson.

 The suspect’s father worked for the FBI, which could be a reason the young man’s murder was covered up and initially deemed an accidental death.
 Local authorities posited that Johnson had climbed inside the mat to get his sneakers, suffocating in the process.

 But Pollock’s doc refutes this ridiculous theory, showing that high school surveillance camera footage, involving the gym in which his body was found, was likely tampered with.
 Pollock and his team also have uncovered powerful evidence from that same surveillance system, images reported by federal prosecutors but never released to the public or to the Johnson family.

 The film also delivers the results of an independent autopsy Johnson’s family had done on Kendrick’s exhumed body.

 Pollock’s film provides plenty of historical context for white-on-black crime in America, comparing Johnson’s death to that of Emmett Till, a 15-year-old boy murdered by white men in Mississippi in 1955.